ManageIQ/manageiq-documentation/monitoring_alerts_and_reporting/_topics/viewing_reports.md

 ### Viewing Reports

 Once you have run a report, you can view it at any time after the first scheduled time has occurred.

-1. Navigate to menu:Overview\[Reports\].
+1. Browse to menu: **Overview > Reports**.

 2. Click the **Saved Reports** accordion or the **Reports** accordion.